Project management involves making a lot of decisions and these decisions cannot always be easy.

 This is especially true when those decisions could potentially be critical to the success of your project overall.

 These decisions, therefore, are not taken lightly.
 But what is a good way to be able to make such decisions and feel content with the course of action you take?

-Cost benefit analysis allows you to choose the options that minimize risk while giving you the greatest potential benefit in the see of options in front of you.
+Cost benefit analysis allows you to choose the options that minimize risk while giving you the greatest potential benefit in the sea of options in front of you.

-Using the benefit cost analysis tool allows you to minimize risks and maximize gains giving your project the best chance at being a success.
+Using the benefit-cost analysis tool allows you to minimize risks and maximize gains giving your project the best chance of being a success.

 What is Cost Benefit Analysis?

 Cost benefit analysis is also known as benefit-cost analysis or CBA for short is a business process to help evaluate decisions.

 This analysis is a process that allows you to more easily analyze decisions, projects, or systems.